canerkocamaz/wer/README.md

 Logging Progress:

-As each file is processed, it prints Kayıt eklendi: {file_path} to track progress.
+As each file is processed, it prints Record added: {file_path} to track progress.

-When all files are processed, it displays "Tamamlandı!
-CSV dosyası: wer_reports.csv"
+When all files are processed, it displays "Completed!
+CSV file: wer_reports.csv"

 Summary
 This script automates collecting forensic data from multiple WER\ReportArchive\ folders and stores useful details (TargetAppId, SHA-1 hash) in a structured CSV format.
 You can use this data for further analysis or forensic investigations.